 node_modulesfolders.
 Since Yarn regularly fails to update all dependencies we offer you this to make it possible to trigger a fresh dependency installation on the CI server manually.

-You'll then need to test your new build in the staging environment yourself and once you're ready, you can use the Frontastic Editor to deploy to production.
-The next article will show you how to do this.
+You'll then need to test your new build in the staging environment yourself and once you're ready, you can use the Frontastic studio to deploy to production.